 Last week, Daniel from the technology company Heraeus was a guest at blink.it.
 He shares in what context the visit took place and what impressions he took away in the video interview!

-A significant advantage in a startup?
-Quick decisions and a lot of willingness to experiment – that's why we at blink.it quickly became enthusiastic about the idea of participating in the innovative program of the incubation center HIGHEST – the Startup Week.
+A big advantage in a startup?
+Quick decisions and a lot of willingness to experiment – this is how we at blink.it quickly became enthusiastic about the idea of participating in the innovative program of the HIGHEST founding center – the Startup Week.

 The Startup Week with Heraeus

-HIGHEST is operated by the Technical University of Darmstadt, which regularly organizes events to network startups and bring their founding efforts to success.
-The Startup Week is a program where HIGHEST collaborates with the technology company Heraeus.
-For blink.it, project manager Daniel was chosen, who worked with us in our Darmstadt office for five days within this framework.
+HIGHEST is operated by the Technical University of Darmstadt and regularly organizes events to network startups and promote successful founding.
+The Startup Week is a program in which HIGHEST collaborates with the technology company Heraeus.
+For blink.it, project manager Daniel was selected, who worked with us in our Darmstadt office for five days as part of this program.

-From April 16 to April 20, 2018, Daniel was part of our team and gained insight into our working methods, our products, and our processes.
-The electrical engineering engineer has been with Heraeus for half a year and is responsible for project management in product development.
+From April 16 to April 20, 2018, Daniel was part of our team and gained insight into our way of working, our products, and our processes.
+The electrical engineering engineer has been working at Heraeus for six months and is responsible for project management in product development.

-The idea behind the meeting: Daniel gives us an external perspective, and in return, we show him how a startup operates.
-It's a give-and-take; after all, both sides should benefit from the initiative and take away many experiences.
+The idea behind the meeting: Daniel gives us an outside perspective and, in return, we show him how a startup works.
+It's a give and take; after all, both sides are supposed to benefit from the initiative and take away many experiences.

 From left to right: Johanna (blink.it), Daniel (Heraeus), Konstantin (blink.it)

-On the very first day, Daniel noticed that at blink.it, many things are done differently than in a large corporation:
+Already on the first day, Daniel noticed that many things at blink.it operate differently than in a large corporation:

-Daniel's comment on the working method at blink.it: Decisions can be made quickly when the team is so small and the paths are short in every respect.
-Thus, Daniel's spontaneous and creative idea in the recruiting process was implemented immediately.
-In a large company, this would have been delegated upwards for so long that the idea would no longer be relevant, Daniel said about this process.
+Daniel's observation about the working methods at blink.it: Decisions can be made quickly when the team is small, and the processes are short in every respect.
+Thus, Daniel's spontaneous and creative idea in the recruiting process was implemented right away.
+In a large corporation, it would have been delegated upward for so long that by the time it reached the decision-makers, the idea would no longer be relevant, Daniel commented on this process.

 “In a larger company, I can delegate tasks more easily”

 This was Daniel's response to the question of what he preferred about the working methods of a large company compared to those of a startup.
-Each area has a complete department there, and employees tend to focus on very specific tasks.
-In a startup, while everyone has a focus area, individual tasks are less clearly separated.
+For every area, there is a complete department, so employees are more focused on very specific tasks.
+In a startup, everyone has a key area, but individual tasks are less clearly separated.

-The complete video interview about Daniel's impressions of the Startup Week at blink.it can be found in the following YouTube playlist:
+You can find the complete video interview about Daniel's impressions of the Startup Week at blink.it in the following YouTube playlist:

-Tip: We took less than an hour for the recording in total and used our blink.it kit.
-You can find out how to produce an authentic video in just a few minutes and simple equipment in the video course studio@home.
+Tip: We needed less than an hour in total for the recording and used our blink.it kit.
+How you can produce an authentic video in just a few minutes and with simple equipment is explained in the video course studio@home.

 What do you think of such an exchange between startups and large companies?
-We are looking forward to your comments!
+We look forward to your comments!